 If the precise formatting and fonts of a document are essential, PDF is the perfect format.
 It requires nothing more than a competent PDF reader for documents to display precisely; everything's packaged in and ready to go.
 Which is all lovely until you need to extract some of that information.

-PDFs, if you're using software like Adobe Reader, are usually a one-way street, consigning you to look and not touch.
+PDFs are usually a one-way street, consigning you to look and not touch.
 Unless you possess the original document used to generate the PDF in the first place, editing is going to be out of your reach.

 Or is it?
 We're here to look at the solution: PDF to Word converters.
 These tools will analyse PDF files, extract the text and images, and make the best stab they can at creating a Microsoft Word-compatible file that replicates the source.
 Results are unlikely to be absolutely perfect – particularly if the text in your PDF has been scanned or flattened to an image.
 Look for a converter with OCR (optical character recognition) if you do have flattened documents.